UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 this is not the case.
 An example of a project that includes two records, one catalogued in Spanish and one in English, is `UNC's New Roots / Nuevas Raíces <https://newroots.lib.unc.edu/>`_.
 While UTK may want to pursue a project like this in the future, presently it seems unlikely that it will.
-More importantly, if such a project became a priority, it would not be difficult to distinguish via code UTK's existing English records from records in another language.
+More importantly, if such a project became a priority, it would not be difficult to distinguish via code UT's existing English records from records in another language.
 If we did want to create a project like this, information on the language of cataloging could be added across the repository with minimal effort.

 XPath